The cabins are owned and operated by Hugh and Maureen Kuttner. They are Canadians and live in Chapleau year-round.

 Free unlimited long distance calling including to the USA right from the camp's library room.

-Canoes are also provided, for exploring and fishing some of the connecting lakes and streams.
+Canoes are also provided free of charge, for exploring and fishing some of the connecting lakes and streams.

 How to Make Your Reservation